isabella232/airavata-docs/docs/user-documentation/admin-tutorials.md

     - Reservation Name: Not Required
     - Reservation Start Time: Not Required
     - Reservation End Time: Not Required
 5. Set preferences.

-###### <b><u>Gateway Preference for a Local Resource </u></b>
-1. Navigate to Admin Dashboard &rarr; Gateway Management
-2. Click: Add a Computer Resource Preference
-3. Select "Local Resource" from the list
-4. Provide Data:
-    - Override by Airavata: True
-    - Login Username: (Note required for the local resource)
-    - Preferred Job Submission Protocol: Local
-    - Preferred Data Movement Protocol: Local
-    - Preferred Batch Queue: Normal
-    - Scratch Location: /Users/Eroma/working_dirs (This is simply a location in your local machine to have the working directories created and inout and output files written)
-    - Allocation Project Number: (Note required for the local resource)
-    - Resource Specific Credential Store Token: (Note required for the local resource)
-    - Quality of Service: (Note required for the local resource)
-    - Reservation Name: (Note required for the local resource)
-    - Reservation Start Time: (Note required for the local resource)
-    - Reservation End Time: (Note required for the local resource)
-5. Set preferences.

 ###### <b><u>Gateway Preference for the Storage Resource </u></b>